SahillMulani/sahillmulani.github.io/_pages/about.md

 **Vodafone Intelligent Solutions, _VOIS**
 - 3 x Vodafone Star Award Winner for being the top performer.
-- Volunteered for a 2-day a week computer literacy program for rural schools, as part of the National Service Scheme, an Indian government-sponsored public service program.
-- Volunteered as an ally of LGBT+ to create a safe and inclusive environment for LGBT+ people in our company.

 **Bank of America**
 - Volunteered for a gardening event at St. Michael’s House Grosvenor Special School, Leopards town, Dubin 18.
-- Led the organization of a coding principles learning program aimed at introducing fundamental programming concepts to diverse audience.

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/smulani/) or check out my projects on [GitHub](https://github.com/SahillMulani).